DoubleGremlin181/DoubleGremlin181.github.io/about.md

 <h2>About Me</h2>

-My name is <strong>Kavish Hukmani</strong>!

-I am a <strong>Master of Science in Business Analytics</strong> candidate at UC Davis with 1 year of experience as a <strong>Data Scientist</strong> in a SaaS startup using Python to solve Machine Learning and Optimization problems at scale.

-<strong>Specialties:</strong> Machine Learning, Data Analytics, Statistical Exploration, Optimization, Big Data, Computer Vision
-<strong>Programming Languages:</strong> Python, SQL dialects (MySQL, BigQuery, MS SQL), R, Java
-<strong>Technologies:</strong> Linux, Tableau, Gurobi, AWS, GCP, Advanced Excel, Git
+Hey there! 👋 My name is <strong>Kavish Hukmani</strong>, and I'm a passionate 🥇, creative 🎨, and perceptive 🔭 engineer 🔧 with a hands-on approach to problem-solving and an unending thirst for knowledge 📚.
+Anything and everything that can be classified as technology 💻 fascinates me.

+Currently, I'm based in the beautiful city of San Francisco 🌉 where I work as a Data Scientist 🧑‍🔬 at Unison, tackling fascinating problems in Finance 💰, Housing 🏠, and Marketing 📣.
+Before that, I was part of the Impact Analytics team, creating products that helped top Retail 💃 and CPG 🍫 companies make data-driven decisions like a breeze.
+Oh, and I proudly hold an MS in Business Analytics 📊 from UC Davis 🎓.

-I follow a number of sports ranging from Soccer, Formula1 to various eSports.
-Other than that, I love solving puzzles and listening to music.
+When I'm not immersed in the world of technology, you can find me following a range of sports, from Soccer ⚽ and Formula1 🏎️ to various eSports 🖱️.
+Apart from that, I love solving puzzles 🧩 and listening to music 🎶.

-Anything and everything that can be classified as technology fascinates me.👨‍💻

-I am always open to new ideas and opportunities.
-You can learn more about me on [GitHub](https://github.com/DoubleGremlin181/) or [LinkedIn](https://www.linkedin.com/in/kavish-hukmani/) or reach out to me directly at [khukmani@gmail.com](mailto:khukmani@gmail.com)
+I'm always open to new ideas and opportunities.
+You can learn more about me on my [GitHub](https://github.com/DoubleGremlin181/) 🌐 or connect with me on [LinkedIn](https://www.linkedin.com/in/kavish-hukmani/) 👥.
+Feel free to reach out to me directly at [khukmani@gmail.com](mailto:khukmani@gmail.com) 📧.
+Let's connect and explore exciting possibilities together! 🚀